 In addition to NIR and Raman spectroscopies, we applied proton nuclear magnetic resonance metabolomics (1H NMR) to determine components of embryo culture media associated with viability and identified glutamate as a biomarker significantly elevated in the culture media of embryos that result in a pregnancy (Seli et al. Fertil Steril 2008).

 More recently, we expanded our research of embryo viability assessment to include other potential parameters and/or species.
-Currently we are studying differential expression of specific mRNAs and microRNAs in cumulus cells that surround oocytes as potential biomarkers of oocyte viability and fertilization potential; the role of embryo aneuploidy assessment by array comparative genomic hybridization (aCGH) to identify viable embryos and increase success rates in women undergoing IVF treatment; metabolomic profiling of embryo culture media to determine viability and sex of bovine embryos.collapse
+Currently we are studying differential expression of specific mRNAs and microRNAs in cumulus cells that surround oocytes as potential biomarkers of oocyte viability and fertilization potential (Karakaya et al. Fertil Steril 2015); metabolomic profiling of embryo culture media to determine viability and sex of bovine embryos (Munoz et al. Biomed Res Int 2014); and the role of embryo aneuploidy assessment to identify viable embryos and increase success rates in women undergoing IVF treatment.

-A host of immunologic abnormalities have been observed in women with endometriosis, suggesting that an altered immune response may lead to inadequate removal of refluxed menstrual debris and/or promote the growth of ectopic endometrium in susceptible women.
-Several cytokines and growth factors are elevated in the peritoneal fluid of women with endometriosis and have been implicated in promoting the establishment and growth of ectopic endometrium by inducing cellular proliferation and angiogenesis.
+A host of immunologic abnormalities have been observed in women with endometriosis, suggesting tht an altered immune reponse may lead to inadequate removal of refluxed menstrual debris and/or promote the growth of ectopic endometrium in susceptible women.
+Several cytokines and growth factors are elevated int the peritoneal fluid of women with endometriosis and have been implicated in promoting the establishment and growth of ectopic endometrium by inducing cellular proliferation and angiogenesis.

 Gene expression for many cytokines and growth factors is regulated post-transcriptionally, at the level of mRNA stability.
 Much of this regulation occurs by the binding and stabilizing or destabilizing of these mRNAs by proteins that recognize Adenosine- and Uridine-rich elements (i.e. AU-rich elements or AREs) in 3’ untranslated regions of target transcripts.
 ARE-binding proteins (ARE-BPs) alter the stability of their target mRNAs and/or regulate target mRNA translation by binding to core and flanking sequences of these AU-rich elements and then interacting with protein complexes essential for mRNA degradation or translation.

-We have found that two prototypical ARE-BPs, HuR/ELAVL1 (mRNA stabilizing) and TIA-1 (mRNA destabilizing) are expressed in eutopic endometrial cells and that their expression is altered in ectopic endometrium (Karipcin et al. Reprod Sci 2011).
-Currently we are investigating whether 1) the net cytokine and growth factor production from eutopic and ectopic endometrial stromal and epithelial cells is regulated by the balance between mRNA-stabilizing and -destabilizing ARE-BPs, and 2) altered ARE-BP expression contributes to the pathogenesis of endometriosis by influencing local cytokine and growth factor production from ectopic endometrial cells.collapse
+We have found that two prototypical ARE-BPs, HuR/ELAVL1 (mRNA stabilizing) and TIA-1 (mRNA destabilizing) are expressed in eutopic endometrial cells and that their expression is altered in ectopic endometrium (Karipcin et al. Reprod Sci 2011; Karalok et al. J Clin Endocrinol Metab 2014).
+Currently we are investigating whether 1) the net cytokine and growth factor production from eutopic and ectopic endometrial stromal and epithelial cells is regulated by the balance between mRNA-stabilizing and -destabilizing ARE-BPs, and 2) altered ARE-BP expression contributes to the pathogenesis of endometriosis by influencing local cytokine and growth factor production from ectopic endometrial cells.